Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_vsphere/day2/vmware_arm_template_win/_index.md

     }
     ```

-    > **NOTE: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest)**
+    > **Note:** It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest).

 ## Automation Flow